faasm/faasm/docs/genomics.md

 inv install-native-tools
 ```

-Then clone the [genomics code repo](git@github.com:Shillaker/gem3-mapper.git) and run the following:
+One that's set up, you can run the following:

 ```
+cd third-party/gem3-mapper
 ./native_build.sh
 ```